itsRevela/pokemmo-port-rocknix-rg35xxsp/README.md

-# PokeMMO Port for PortMaster
+# PokeMMO Port for PortMaster on Rocknix with RG35XXSP

 PokeMMO is a fan-made multiplayer online game that brings together multiple generations of Pokémon in a single MMO experience.